-- 8.1.1 Prior to the start of each season the complete electrical system on the car must be examined and all on board and communications software must be inspected by the FIA Technical Department. - The FIA must be notified of any changes prior to the Event at which such changes are intended to be implemented. - 8.1.2 All re-programmable microprocessors must have a mechanism that allows the FIA to accurately identify the software version loaded. - Acceptable solutions to verify the programmed software may be found in the Appendix to the Technical and Sporting Regulations. - 8.1.3 All electronic units containing a programmable device, and which are intended for use at an Event, must be presented to the FIA before each Event in order that they can be identified. - 8.1.4 All on-car software versions must be registered with the FIA before use. - 8.1.5 The FIA must be able to test the operation of any compulsory electronic safety systems at any time during an Event. - 8.1.6 Competitors may only run custom software that has been homologated by the FIA for their control applications hosted inside or outside the ECU described in Article 8.2.1. - Details of the homologation process can be found in the Appendix to the Technical and Sporting Regulations. - 8.1.7 The number of versions used in any single championship season will be limited as shown in the table below.
-Figures are given per custom control application.
+- 8.1.1 Prior to the start of each season the complete electrical system on the car must be examined and all on board and communications software must be inspected by the FIA Technical Department. - The FIA must be notified of any changes prior to the Event at which such changes are intended to be implemented. - 8.1.2 All re-programmable microprocessors must have a mechanism that allows the FIA to accurately identify the software version loaded. - Acceptable solutions to verify the programmed software may be found in the Appendix to the Technical Regulations. - 8.1.3 All electronic units containing a programmable device, and which are intended for use at an Event, must be presented to the FIA before each Event in order that they can be identified. - 8.1.4 All on-car software versions must be registered with the FIA before use. - 8.1.5 The FIA must be able to test the operation of any compulsory electronic safety systems at any time during an Event.